aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/api-reference.md

 # API Reference
 The Game Analytics Pipeline API is the entry point for applications to send data, and it provides functionality for administrators to programmatically configure registered applications.
 The solution supports HTTPS only, using a certificate managed by AWS.
-For information about configuring a custom domain for your REST API, refer to [Setting up custom domain names for REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) in the Amazon API Gateway Developer Guide.
+For information about configuring a custom domain for your REST API, refer to [Setting up custom domain names for REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.md) in the Amazon API Gateway Developer Guide.

 !!! info
-    - The base path to the API is: `https://{YOUR_API_URL}/live`.
+    - The base path to the API is: `https://{YOUR_API_URL}/live` unless you set a different API stage name under the config file.
-    <br>For example, the full path to one of the API calls could be `https://{YOUR_API_URL}/live/applications/{APPLICATION_ID}/authorizations/{API_KEY_ID}`.
+        - For example, the full path to one of the API calls could be `https://{YOUR_API_URL}/live/applications/{APPLICATION_ID}/authorizations/{API_KEY_ID}`.
-    <br>Refer to the [Getting Started](../getting-started.html) section to get your API URL, and for steps on interacting with the API.
-Refer to the [Component Deep Dive](../component-deep-dive.html) section to understand how the API's authentication and underlying processes work.
+        - Refer to the [Getting Started](../getting-started.md) section to get your API URL, API stage name, and for steps on interacting with the API.
+Refer to the [Component Deep Dive](../component-deep-dive.md) section to understand how the API's authentication and underlying processes work.
-    - As a quick reference, sending events to Game Analytics Pipeline is under `/applications/{APPLICATION_ID}/events`, and all other API calls are administrative.
+    - [Quick link to sending events](./api-reference.md#sending-events).
+Sending events requires an application and it's corresponding authorization token, for explanations see the other API calls first.
+All other API calls are administrative.

 ---
 ### Applications